 Justification of Red List category

-This scarce and local species is apparently restricted to pristine primary forest habitats within a small range, and it is therefore likely to be declining moderately rapidly owing to ongoing logging and habitat clearance.
-It is therefore currently considered Near Threatened, and should be carefully monitored.
+This species has a small population and a localised occurrence.
+It appears to be largely restricted to pristine primary forest habitats and is declining slowly owing to ongoing logging and habitat clearance.
+It is therefore considered Near Threatened.

 Population justification